HTTPS – Not as Secure as You May Think

 Difference between HTTP and HTTPS:

 - An SSL (Security Socket Layer) certificate can be purchased by a third party or hosting provider.
 The certificate is set up and registered to www.example.com.au.
-The registration will certify the identity of the website and assign an authentication ID number.
+The registration will certify the website's identity and assign an authentication ID number.
 This authentication number will be used to create an encrypted connection.

 - The possibility of “www.example.com.au” to have a HTTPS version.